-Painted furniture – such as cabinet frontals and matching accessories – can be the perfect finishing touch by which to add a splash of colour to oak kitchens.
-We are proud to utilise the fine paints of Farrow & Ball and can hand finish your frontals in any colour from their range.
+Painted furniture – like our cabinet frontals and accessories – can be the perfect finishing touch by which to add a splash of colour to oak kitchens.
+We are proud to utilise the fine selection of Farrow & Ball paints and can hand finish your frontals in any colour from their range.

 This step by step guide will help make maintaining your painted furniture an easy task; the instructions range from simple cleaning methods to completely repainting, so do continue reading for some handy tips!

 The best method is surprisingly straightforward: using a lint free cloth or duster, simply wipe your painted furniture clean.
 Not only does this keep the colour looking fresh and new, it also prevents dirt and dust from collecting on the surface which, if left to settle, will require more vigorous cleaning.
 Repeat this as often as possible, within reason – the cleaner you can keep your painted furniture, the longer it will stay in an optimum condition.

 We also recommend undertaking this process before embarking on any of the cleaning methods detailed below to help avoid dirt and dust scratching the surface.

 Minor stains and lightly soiled areas are easily cleaned: mix a small amount of washing up liquid or soap (we recommend using a detergent denoted as ‘mild’ or ‘kind to hands’ as this will be more PH neutral) with warm water.
 Using a damp cloth, wipe your painted furniture, ensuring you take extra care with the particularly dirty areas.
 Once it has been cleaned, rinse the item with fresh, clean water to remove any chemicals or soap residue that may be left.
 Immediately dry with a lint-free cloth to prevent liquid resting on the surface and causing staining or other damage.